Did you know? You can go to any day’s “This Day in History” page by simply entering the month and date after www.begintoinvest.com/

 In the end banking is a very good business unless you do dumb things.
 You get your money extraordinarily cheap and you don’t have to do dumb things.
 But periodically banks do it, and they do it as a flock, like international loans in the 80s.
 You don’t have to be a rocket scientist when your raw material cost is less than 1.5%.

 -Warren Buffett.
-His favorite bank, Wells Fargo, was founded on this day in 1852.
+2 of his favorite banks, American Express and Wells Fargo, were founded on this day.

 March 18th – This Day in Stock Market History